Studyportals

 About

-This Childhood in Law and Welfare module course offered by University of Central Lancashire (UCLan) to give candidates a critical understanding of the part law plays in interpreting childhood and constructing appropriate roles for children.
+This Childhood in Law and Welfare module course offered by The University of Lancashire to give candidates a critical understanding of the part law plays in interpreting childhood and constructing appropriate roles for children.

 Overview